Rick's Daily Tips

 Whenever one is available I recommend always using a secure Wi-Fi connection (one that requires a password to access it) when using the Internet with your phone, tablet or other mobile device, for two reasons:

-2 – The data that’s sent and received over WiFi doesn’t count toward your cell plan’s data cap.
+2 – The data that’s sent and received over WiFi doesn’t count toward a cellular plan’s monthly data allotment.

-I hope this helps, Mary Anne.
+I hope this helps, Marvin.
 Good luck with your new iPhone!

-Update from Mary Anne: Thanks for that very clear explanation Rick.
+Update from Marvin: Thanks for that very clear explanation Rick.
 I understand the difference now.

 Bonus tip: Since you’re just getting started with your first smart phone, you might want to also read this post that explains what Airplane Mode is (and when it helps to use it).